Divyaaa099/Tic-Tac-Toe/README.md

-Tic Tac Toe Game in Java
+🎮 Tic Tac Toe Game in Java

-A console-based Tic Tac Toe game built using Core Java, where a user plays against the computer.
-This project was developed to practice and strengthen fundamental programming concepts such as Arrays, Strings, Loops, Methods, Conditional Statements, Random Number Generation, and Problem Solving.
+A console-based Tic Tac Toe game built using Core Java, where you compete against the computer.
+This project focuses on strengthening programming fundamentals while implementing real-world game logic.
+It was created to improve problem-solving skills and gain hands-on experience with Core Java concepts like Arrays, Strings, Loops, Methods, Conditional Statements, and Random Number Generation.

 ✨ Features
-User vs Computer gameplay
+🎯 User vs Computer gameplay
+🤖 Intelligent random computer moves
-Dynamic game board updates
+🔄 Dynamic game board updates after every move
+✅ Input validation to prevent invalid entries
+🏆 Win detection for rows, columns, and diagonals
+🤝 Automatic draw condition detection
+💻 Clean and interactive console interface

+🛠️ Technologies Used
+☕ Java
+📦 Arrays
+🔤 Strings
+🔁 Loops
+⚙️ Methods
+🔀 Conditional Statements
+🎲 Random Class

+📚 Concepts Practiced
+Array manipulation
+Method creation and reuse
+Conditional logic
+Loop control
-Random computer moves
+Random move generation
 Input validation
-Win detection for rows, columns, and diagonals
-Draw condition handling

-🛠️ Technologies Used
-Java
-Arrays
-Strings
-Loops
-Methods
-Conditional Statements
-Random Class
+Game state management
+Problem-solving and algorithm design

 🎯 Learning Outcomes
-Improved logical thinking and problem-solving skills Better understanding of game flow and program structure Practical implementation of Core Java concepts
+🧠 Strengthened logical thinking and problem-solving skills 🎮 Learned how to design a complete game flow

-Mini Project #7 of my Java learning journey 🚀
+💡 Improved understanding of Core Java fundamentals
+🏗️ Practiced writing clean, modular, and reusable code 🚀 Gained confidence in building console-based applications 📌 Project Goal

+This project demonstrates that even a simple game like Tic Tac Toe can be an excellent way to master programming logic, improve code organization, and apply Core Java concepts in a practical scenario.

+Another milestone in my Java Development Journey.
+Every mini project helps me explore new concepts, improve my coding skills, and move one step closer to becoming a better Java Developer.

+⭐ If you found this project interesting, feel free to Star the repository and share your feedback!